cite-sa/scm-manager-oidc-plugin/README.md

  - **Federated Sign out**.
 Add the ability for the provider to inform the SCM Manager for possible user logouts or session expiration, so that the scm session terminates too.
  - **Multiple Providers**.
 Add the ability to have more than one providers configured.
 (Possibly being used at the same time?).
- - Have the ability to use the **local xml** based users too at the sing in process.
+ - Have the ability to use the **local xml** based users too at the sign in process.

 ## License
 This project is licensed under the MIT License.
 See `LICENSE.txt` for details.